pinhers/terraform-rds-webapp/README.md

   - DB SG: PostgreSQL (5432) only from the Web SG
 - EC2 Ubuntu 22.04 instance in the public subnet
 - RDS PostgreSQL 15 in private subnets
-- Ansible installs base packages, nginx, Docker, Python venv, clones the app, and installs Python deps
+- Ansible installs base packages, Docker, clones the app, and deploys Docker Compose with two services:
+  - `webapp`: Python 3.11 slim image running `gunicorn` on port 5000
+  - `nginx`: proxies port 80 → `webapp:5000`

 ## Prerequisites
 - Terraform >= 1.5